 Training and certification in pediatric CPR, pediatric first aid, prevention of the spread of infectious disease, immunizations, child safety, and injury prevention.
 (Meets county and state licensing requirements for child care workers.)
 This course is also offered as EMS 116X20.
+This course may be taken twenty times.

-126 CHILD, FAMILY, AND THE COMMUNITY 3 UNITS
+126 CHILD, FAMILY, AND COMMUNITY 3 UNITS